AI and Academic Integrity

 What You Need to Know

-Each assignment or module may have different rules about whether and how AI tools can be used.
+Each assignment or module may have different rules about whether AI tools can be used.
+If they can, it may also place restriction on how they can be used.
 Always check your assignment brief or ask your Module Convenor if you're unsure.

-Whether or not AI is used, the final submission must demonstrate your own understanding and academic judgement.
+Whether or not AI can be used, the final submission must demonstrate your own understanding, critical thinking, and academic judgement.
 Submitting content that misrepresents your contribution, whether written by another person or AI, is a breach of academic integrity.

 What ‘Your Own Work’ Means When Using AI